Nathan-Nesbitt/G2T/Notes/01 Setup_G2T_NN.md

 ## Installing LAMP stack
 1. Ensure that all packages are installed `sudo apt update`
-2. Install apache2 `sudo apt-get install apache2`
+2. Install apache2 `sudo apt install apache2`
-3. Install mysql-server `sudo apt-get install mysql-server`
+3. Install mysql-server `sudo apt install mysql-server`
-4. Install PHP `sudo apt-get install php libapache2-mod-php php-mysql`
+4. Install PHP `sudo apt install php libapache2-mod-php php-mysql`

 ## Setting up apache2
 1. Creating a working directory for your project `sudo mkdir /var/www/<projectName>`
-2. Create a link for your projecty directory somewhere else so you can work/push to it `ln -s /var/www/<projectName> ~/<prohectName>`
+2. Create a link for your projecty directory somewhere else so you can work/push to it `ln -s  ~/<projectName> /var/www/<projectName>`
 3. Change the ownership of that directory `chown g2t:g2t ~/<prohectName>`
 2. Create a temporary file to show that it is working `sudo touch ~/<projectName>/index.html`
 3. Open the index file you created `vim ~/<projectName>/index.html`